Disinformation in the Russian invasion of Ukraine: False flag fakes

 In March 2022, videos were discovered purporting to show Ukrainian-produced disinformation about missile strikes inside Ukraine which were then "debunked" as some other event outside Ukraine.
 However, this may be the first case of a disinformation false-flag operation, as the original, supposedly "Ukraine-produced" disinformation was never disseminated by anyone, and was in fact preventive disinformation created specifically to be debunked and cause confusion and mitigate the impact on the Russian public of real footage of Russian strikes within Ukraine that may get past Russian-controlled media.
 According to Patrick Warren, head of Clemson's Media Forensics Hub, "It's like Russians actually pretending to be Ukrainians spreading disinformation. ...
 The reason that it's so effective is because you don't actually have to convince someone that it's true.
 It's sufficient to make people uncertain as to what they should trust."

 The Olenivka prison massacre, described by most independent experts as a Russian-orchestrated sabotage, has been reported by Russian media as a missile attack by Ukraine.
 While the exact cause of the incident has still not been conclusively confirmed, most experts conclude the Russian version highly improbable.

-Flight and surrender of Ukrainian President
+False claims about President Zelenskyy

-The Russian state media agency TASS claimed that Ukrainian President Volodymyr Zelenskyy fled Kyiv following the invasion and also that he had surrendered.
+The Russian state media agency TASS claimed that Ukrainian president Volodymyr Zelenskyy fled Kyiv following the invasion and also that he had surrendered.
 Zelenskyy used social media to post statements, videos and photos to counter the Russian disinformation.

 Russian state-owned television channel Russia-1 spread false claims that Zelenskyy fled Ukraine following the 10 October 2022 missile strikes.

+On social media, it has been falsely claimed through digitally altered videos or footage cuts that president Zelenskyy (and sometimes other European leaders) are addicted to narcotics like cocaine.